Jangle-Parth/QuizApp/README.md

 - Answer multiple-choice questions.
 - View your score at the end of the quiz.

-Feel free to explore different features and
+Feel free to add different features